SSaquif/french-lesson-notes/Notes/4-Tenses.md

 | nous       | nous avons      | nous sommes  |
 | vous       | vous avez       | vous êtes    |
 | ils/elles  | ont             | sont         |

+1. Most verbs use `avoir` as their auxiliary verb in the passé composé.
+2. However, `être` is used as the auxiliary verb in following cases:
+   - `Reflexive verbs`: The auxiliary verb is `être` when the verb is `reflexive`.
+   - With the following `verbs of movement`:
+     1. `naître/mourir` (to be born/to die)
+     2. `aller/venir` (to go/to come)
+     3. `monter/descendre` (to go up/to go down)
+     4. `arriver/partir` (to arrive/to leave)
+     5. `entrer/sortir` (to enter/to leave)
+     6. `apparaître (to` appear)
+     7. `rester (to` stay)
+     8. `retourner (to` return)
+     9. `tomber (to` fall)
+   - And their related forms such as:
+     1. `revenir` (to come back)
+     2. `rentrer` (to return)
+     3. `remonter` (to go back up)
+     4. `redescendre` (to go back down)
+     5. `repartir` (to leave again)
+3. But we use `avoir` when `descendre, (r)entrer, (re)monter, retourner and sortir` are followed by a `direct object`.
+In this case, the meaning of the verb often changes.
+   - Ex: À quelle heure `es-tu` sorti ce matin? = What time did you leave this morning?
+     - `But`: `As-tu` sorti les carottes du frigo hier soir? = Did you take the carrots out of the fridge last night?

+### Negative Sentences

+> To make a negative sentence in the passé composé, we use the `ne ... pas` structure around the auxiliary verb.

+- In negative sentences, the past participle comes after the second part of the negation `(pas, plus, jamais, etc.)`
+- For `reflexive verbs`, the reflexive pronoun comes after the first part of the negation `(ne)` and before the auxiliary verb `(avoir or être)`.
+  - Ex: Je ne `me` suis pas levé(e) = I didn't get up

+### Agreement of the participe passé

+For some verbs, the participe passé has to agree in gender and number with either the subject or the object of the sentence.
+This agreement is necessary in the following situations:

+1. When a verb takes être as an auxiliary, the participle agrees in gender and number with the subject.

+   - Example:
+     - Il est allé dans son bureau.
+     - Elle est allée dans son bureau.
+     - Ils sont allés dans leurs bureaux.
+     - Elles sont allées dans leurs bureaux.

+2. For verbs that take avoir in the passé composé, the participle only agrees in gender and number with a direct object that comes before the verb.
+This direct object can take three possible forms: a `personal pronoun` `(me, te, le, la, nous, vous, les)`, the `relative pronoun` `que`, or a noun placed before the verb (usually in questions and exclamations).

+   - Example:
+     - Il a rangé son bureau. → Il l'a rangé.
+     - Il a rangé sa chambre. → Il l'a rangée.
+     - Il a rangé ses dossiers. → Il les a rangés.
+     - Il a rangé ses cartes de visite. → Il les a rangées.

+3. In the case of reflexive verbs (which always take être as their auxiliary in the passé composé), the participle generally agrees with the subject.

+   - Example:
+     - Nous nous sommes levés très tôt.

+   The `exception` is when the direct object comes after the reflexive verb.
+In this case, the past participle does not agree.

+   - Example:
+     - Elle s’est lavé les mains.
+     - `But`: Elle s’est lavée.

+   `Remember`: the participe passé never agrees with an indirect object.

+   - Example:
+     - Marie et Laurent `se` sont téléphoné.
+     - `se` = indirect object

+   The participe passé does not agree with the subject of the following verbs: se téléphoner, se parler, se mentir, se plaire (complaire/déplaire), se sourire, se rire, se nuire, se succéder, se suffire, se ressembler, s’en vouloir.
+This is because the reflexive pronoun is an indirect object.
+It is used in the sense of “each other” for these verbs.

+4. Although it is reflexive, the past participle of the verb se rendre compte (to realise) does not agree with the subject of the sentence.
+This is because the word compte acts as a direct object (se rendre quoi? → compte).
+   - Example:
+     - Elle s’est rendu compte de son erreur.

 ### Examples